aquasecurity/trivy/docs/docs/advanced/modules.md

 The new vulnerability will be added to the scan results.
 This example shows how the module inserts a new finding.
 If you are interested in `Update`, you can see an example of [Spring4Shell][trivy-module-spring4shell].

+In the `Delete` action, `PostScan` needs to return results you want to delete.
+If `PostScan` returns an empty, Trivy will not delete anything.

 #### Build
 Follow [the install guide][tinygo-installation] and install TinyGo.